Probabilistic patient risk profiling with pair-copula constructions: Application: patient risk profiling with vine copula-based classifiers

 \subsection{Exploratory data analysis}

-We begin our training data exploration by comparing five variables between patients who experienced serious complications (62 observations) and those who did not (518 observations). \autoref{tab:eda_summary} provides the summaries, and we observe that the average mean of \texttt{age} and \texttt{BMI} is close across both classes.
+Table~\ref{tab:eda_summary} compares the five predictors between surgeries with serious complications ($62$ observations) and those without ($518$ observations).
+We observe that the average mean of \texttt{age} and \texttt{BMI} is close across both classes.
 However, a higher proportion of patients in the serious complication class experienced high blood loss (42.0\% vs.\ 14.1\% in category 3) and received large volumes of crystalloids (32.3\% vs.\ 9.6\% in category 3).
-Additionally, the average surgery duration was longer in the serious complication class than in the other class. \autoref{fig:hist} in Appendix \ref{sec:app_eda} shows the histograms of continuous variables grouped by the complication status, where we observe that patients with lower BMI may be more likely to experience complications.
+The average surgery duration was longer in the serious complication class than in the other class. \autoref{fig:hist} in Appendix \ref{sec:app_eda} shows the histograms of continuous variables, where we observe that patients with lower BMI may be more likely to experience complications.

 \autoref{fig:corr-train} shows a heatmap of the estimated (latent) correlation matrix, separately for patients with serious (upper triangular) and non-serious (lower triangular) complications.
 Depending on the variable type, these estimates are based on polychoric, polyserial, and Pearson correlations.